VictorPLopes/AR-Board/README_EN.md

 ## Description

 This project is a virtual augmented reality board where the user can draw on the screen using the webcam.
 The project was developed primarily using the real-time object detection algorithm [YOLOv5](https://github.com/ultralytics/yolov5) and the libraries [OpenCV](https://opencv.org/releases/) and [PyTorch](https://pytorch.org/) for [Python 3.12](https://www.python.org/).
+This work was created for the Digital Image Processing course in the Computer Engineering program at IFSP Piracicaba.

 ![Virtual Board](assets/video.gif)